chrisroberts/vagabond/README.md

 This will just push the command into the local chef server.

+## Test Kitchen

+Vagabond provides test kitchen 1.0 support.
+It will map boxes defined within platforms to platform templates available (to the best of its ability).
+No need to spin up vagrant VMs, or use another tool.
+Point vagabond at the cookbook, and let it handle the details.

+In the TODO pipeline is allowing platform mapping in the Vagabondfile so custom templates (with memory limits for example) can be used instead of the base templates.

+### Cluster testing

+Vagabond adds an extra feature to test kitchen: cluster testing.
+This type of testing uses the local chef server, and provides an extreme amount of power to tests.
+Instead of provisioning a node and simply testing it in isolation, cluster testing provides the support to provision multiple nodes against the local chef server.
+Once all nodes have been successfully provisioned, vagabond will go back through each node and run tests.

+Seems simple, right?
+It is, but it's also extremely powerful.
+Instead of testing things individually and isolated, this allows for real integration testing.
+Tests can be applied to discovery, slaving, and all the other fun things nodes may be doing that require a chef server.
+Looking for example?
+See the `USAGE` file!

+Double awesome

 ## Important note

 Until namespaces hit Linux proper, vagabond `sudo`s its way around.
 You